Batten Disease is an extremely rare, genetic, neurological condition, a form of dementia which affects just 150 children and young people in the UK

 This form progresses rapidly and ends in death between ages 8 and 12.
-As few as 5 or 6 children are diagnosed with the condition, every year.
+As few as 5 or 6 children are diagnosed with the condition, every year in the UK.

 How do you deal with this?
 How are you supposed to come to terms with the fact that your child is one of 8 in the country.
 Your child is going to die.